Bacillus cereus: Microbiology

 B. cereus is a rod-shaped bacterium with a Gram-positive cell envelope.
-Depending on the strain, it may be anaerobic or facultatively anaerobic.
+Depending on the strain, it may be aerobic or facultatively anaerobic.
 Most strains are mesophilic, having an optimal temperature between 25 °C and 37 °C, and neutralophilic, preferring neutral pH, but some have been found to grow in environments with much more extreme conditions.

 These bacteria are both spore-forming and biofilm-forming, presenting a large challenge to the food industry due to their contamination capability.
 Biofilms of B. cereus most commonly form on air-liquid interfaces or on hard surfaces such as glass.
 B. cereus display flagellar motility, which has been shown to aid in biofilm formation via an increased ability to reach surfaces suitable for biofilm formation, to spread the biofilm over a larger surface area, and to recruit planktonic, or single, free-living bacteria.
 Biofilm formation may also occur while in spore form due to varying adhesion ability of spores.

 Their flagella are peritrichous, meaning there are many flagella located all around the cell body that can bundle together at a single location on the cell to propel it.
 This flagellar property also allows the cell to change directions of movement depending on where on the cell the flagellum filaments come together to generate movement.

 Some studies and observations have shown that silica particles the size of a few nanometers have been deposited in a spore coat layer in the extracytoplasmic region of the Bacillus cereus spore.
 The layer was first discovered by the use of scanning transmission electron microscopy (STEM), however the images taken did not have resolution high enough to determine the precise location of the silica.
 Some investigators hypothesize that the layer helps different spores from sticking together.
 It has also been shown to provide some resistance to acidic environments.
-The silica coat is related to the permeability of the cell's inner membrane.
+The silica coat is related to the permeability of the spore's inner membrane.
 Strong mineral acids are able to break down spore permeability barriers and kill the spore.
 However, when the spore has a silica coating, it may reduce the permeability of the membrane and provide resistance to many acids.